Loading [MathJax]/jax/output/CommonHTML/jax.js

-Decision tree: definition, deep functioning, and Python code
+Decision tree: structure, training and Python code

 What a decision tree is